 Covalent and molecular solids

 An example of a molecular solid is ice.
 Water molecules, when cooled below 273.15 K at standard atmospheric pressure, are held together in a chair configuration (see diagram I above) by hydrogen bonds.
-When viewed from the top, we see hexagonal rings extend throughout the crystal, with the unit cell being hexagonal (demarcated by red lines in diagram II).
+When viewed from the top, hexagonal rings extend throughout the crystal, with the unit cell being hexagonal (demarcated by red lines in diagram II).

 Question